Skip to main content

 How this transforms practice

 Leaders who understand curriculum, assessment and adaptive teaching ensure pupils master essential knowledge and skills.
 The result is better progression, more accurate feedback and improved equity across classrooms.
+Through deliberate practice you will plan, script and rehearse curriculum conversations and assessment reviews, so they are purposeful, respectful and tightly linked to pupil work.

-Module 3: Leading People and Professional Development
+Leading People & Professional Development

 Face-to-face day